Virginia Tech® home

 Facilities

-The School of Animal Sciences is located in Litton-Reaves Hall.
-Most of the administrative offices, Student Resource Center, and Office of Undergraduate Education are located on the third floor.
+Litton-Reaves houses the central and administrative offices, the Student Resource Center, the Graduate Program Offices, and the Office of Undergraduate Education for the School of Animal Sciences on the third floor.
 Faculty and program offices, laboratories, conference rooms, and classrooms are located on the second and third floors.
-In addition, the school maintains Biosafety Level 2 animal research facilities in Litton-Reaves Hall.
+Additionally, the school maintains Biosafety Level 2 animal research facilities at Litton-Reaves.
+Kentland Farm, located 10 miles from campus, provides space and primary facilities for several of our programs, while others are located closer to campus.

-Facilities providing support for the more intensive elements of the school's teaching, research and extention programs can be found below.
+Facilities providing support for the the school's teaching, research and extention missions can be found below.

 • General Item